TufvaLinde/tufvalinde.github.io/draft-preview.md

 “It’s my departure gift for you!”
 His accent came out stronger as he spoke passionately.
 “Here’s my coffee, now shoosh.”

-I stepped outside. *Italians*, I thought to myself (though secretly overjoyed to receive a bright orange, teeny-tiny notebook that fits right into my teeny-tiny Kånken fanny bag). *I suppose he’ll get good karma for being so kind to me though*.
+I stepped outside. *Italians*, I thought to myself (though secretly overjoyed to receive a bright orange, teeny-tiny notebook that fits right into my teeny-tiny Kånken fanny bag). *I suppose he’ll get good karma for being so kind to me*.

 I scanned Neal Street.
 It was lined with small cozy stores that all looked distinct from one another.
 There weren’t many people out that afternoon, presumably because it was a Thursday.
 I was just thinking how I could see why people make trips to London to do Christmas shopping when a group of three people started walking towards me.
 Andrea exited the store and reached me at the same moment they did.